We are an Evangelical church.

 We are a Presbyterian church.

 The word "presbyterian" comes from the Greek word for "elder" (presbyteros).
-Quite simply, then, a Presbyterian church is one that is led by a group of elders, rather than one single individual or the congregation at large.
-As Presbyterians, we gladly join together with other like-minded churches for accountability and partnership in ministry at the regional and national levels.
+A Presbyterian church is one that is led by a group of elders, rather than one single individual or the congregation at large.
+As Presbyterians, we join together with other like-minded churches for accountability and partnership in ministry at the regional and national levels.